President Stanford O. Cazier papers

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Stanford O. Cazier correspondence must be obtained from the University Archivist and/or the Special Collections Department Head.
+Permission to publish material from the President Stanford O. Cazier papers must be obtained from the University Archivist and/or the Special Collections Department Head.

 Biographical Note